kareemassad/search-extension/README.md

-# search-extension
+# My Fridge

-Goal: Create an omnibox that allows the search of popular sites with certain keybinds.
+Goal: Create a website that tracks the contents of my fridge.
+Then create an omnibox that allows the search/add/remove of items in the fridge

-To use, Enter keyword kareem then a Space into chrome.
+To use, Enter keyword fridge then a Space into chrome.
 This will trigger the special omnibox.

 <!--
 Helpful documentation: